ellisonleao/magictools/README.md

 * :free: [Unreal Engine 4](https://www.unrealengine.com/) - the new game engine technology developed by Epic Games.
 * :tada: [Urho3D](http://urho3d.github.io/) - Cross-platform rendering and game engine.
 * :tada: [Vassal](http://www.vassalengine.org/) - Vassal is a game engine for building and playing online adaptations of board games and card games.
 Play live on the Internet or by email.
 Vassal runs on all platforms, and is free, open-source software.
+* :tada: [voxel.js](http://voxeljs.com/) - voxel.js is a collection of projects that make it easier than ever to create 3D voxel games like Minecraft all in the browser.
 * :tada: [Wave](http://waveengine.net/) - Cross-platform engine written in C#
 * :tada: [WhiteStorm.js](https://github.com/WhitestormJS/whitestorm.js) - 3d javacript framework for building apps and games
 * :tada: [XNA](http://mxa.codeplex.com/) - Microsoft's game development framework.
 * :tada: [Xenko](http://xenko.com/) - Open Source C# Game Engine.
-* :tada: [bgfx](https://github.com/bkaradzic/bgfx) - Cross-platform, graphics API agnostic, "Bring Your Own Engine/Framework" style rendering library.
-* :tada: [gameplay](http://gameplay3d.io/) - A free, open-source, cross-platform, 2D + 3D game framework written in C++.
-It is aimed towards indie game developers who are creating desktop and mobile games.
-* :tada: [ggez](http://ggez.rs/) - A Rust library to create Good Games Easily.
-* :tada: [iio.js](https://github.com/iioinc/iio.js) - A javascript library that speeds the creation and deployment of HTML5 Canvas applications
-* :tada: [jMonkeyEngine 3](http://jmonkeyengine.org/) - a 3D open-source game engine for adventurous Java developers.
-* :tada: [p2.js](http://schteppe.github.io/p2.js/) - JavaScript 2D physics library
-* :tada: [voxel.js](http://voxeljs.com/) - voxel.js is a collection of projects that make it easier than ever to create 3D voxel games like Minecraft all in the browser.
-* :tada: [EnTT](https://github.com/skypjack/entt) - Gaming meets modern C++, a fast and reliable entity-component system (ECS) and much more

 ### AI